dissyulina/shoesandmore/TESTING.md

    On the Individual Product page, users can scroll down and find the review below the product's information.
    ![Product's reviews](readme-testing-files/testing/user-stories/reviews.png "Product's reviews")

-9. *Easily select size and quantity of the product, and add it to shopping bag.*
+9. *Easily select the size and the quantity of the product, and add it to the shopping bag.*
-   Users can easily select the size and quantity, and then click on Add To Bag button to buy it.
+   Users can easily select the size and quantity and then click on Add To Bag button to buy it.
    ![Select Size and Quantity](readme-testing-files/testing/user-stories/select-size.png "Select Size and Quantity")

-10. *View the shopping bag with products added in it.*
+10. *View the shopping bag with products added to it.*
    If users add a product to the shopping bag, a toast will show up at the top-right corner to inform the user about the shopping bag.
    ![Shopping Bag Toast](readme-testing-files/readme/toast-success.png "Shopping Bag Toast")
    Users can also view the Shopping Bag page by clicking the navigation in the Navigation Bar, or by clicking the 'Go To The Shopping Bag' button inside the toast.